|

 As the local heir apparent, Margaret’s father was sent from the

-country and found exile and later a wife in Hungary.
+country and found exile, and later a wife, in Hungary.
 Thus Margaret

 was born, brought up and educated at the Hungarian court.

-Margaret was 12 years old when the family decided it was safe to
+Margaret was 12 years old when the family

 return back home.
 In 1057, they arrived back in England.